 Deadline to Request Reconsideration: 4:30 p.m. on Wednesday, August 7

 The Way It Is Now: The City and the State of California regulate the sale of tobacco products.
 The term “tobacco products” includes vapor products such as electronic cigarettes, their cartridges and other parts, and liquid nicotine.
-Electronic cigarettes are battery-operated devices that vaporize liquid nicotine and deliver it to the user.
+Electronic cigarettes are battery-operated devices that aerosolize liquid nicotine and deliver it to the user.

 City and State laws prohibit the sale of electronic cigarettes in San Francisco in the following ways: